dionn-hargreaves/ActinModel/README.md

 ### FFmpeg

 **[FFmpeg](https://ffmpeg.org/)** is a suite of libraries for handling video and audio.
 We need it to create videos from our frames.
-Installation is simple, again assuming you are on Ubuntu/Debian
+Installation is simple using homebrew

-`sudo apt-get install ffmpeg`
+`brew install ffmpeg`

 ### Others

 You will also need other stuff that you probably already have, if in doubt run the following

-`sudo apt install make`
+`brew install make`

-`sudo apt install g++`
+`brew install gcc`

+### Python 3 and the virtual environemnt

+Install  **[python](https://www.python.org/downloads/)** Directly from the source.
+You can check it's installed by opening a terminal and typing

+`which python3`

+Now, navigate to the ActinModel folder and create a virtual environment for python

+`python3 -m venv .venv`

+and activate it using

+`source .venv/bin/activate`.

+You'll know this has worked correctly because it will say `(.venv)` at the beginning of your command line.

+Now we want to install the required packages to generate images (and eventually movies) of the simulation outputs.
+In our activated virtual environment type

+`pip install matplotlib'
+`pip install scipy'
+'

 ## Installation on a local machine